 Join My Facebook Support Group for patients Thyroid Family: Hypothyroidism Advice & Support Group

 Rachel Hill is the highly ranked and award-winning thyroid patient advocate, writer, blogger, speaker and author behind The Invisible Hypothyroidism.
 Her thyroid advocacy work includes blogging, writing books, speaking on podcasts, being interviewed, writing for various websites and co-creating Thoughtful Thyroid courses.
 Rachel has worked with The National Academy of Hypothyroidism, BBC, The Mighty, Yahoo, MSN, ThyroidChange and more.
-She is well-recognised as a useful contributor to the thyroid community and is currently writing her second book You, Me and Hypothyroidism.
-She received Six 2018 WEGO Health Award Nominations.
+She is well-recognised as a useful contributor to the thyroid community and has received eight 2019 WEGO Health Award Nominations.